bitfount/docker-images/README.md

 this will need to be mounted at the path specified in your config, for simplicity it's easiest put your config and your CSV in the same directory and then mount it to the container.

+## Providing storage for Authentication Tokens
+To avoid having to log in repeatedly whenever a Pod or Modeller container is restarted, you can bind a volume on your host machine to the container which will store your access tokens.

+The location inside the container to mount to is: `/root/.bitfount/`.

+## Starting the Pod
 Once your container is running you will need to check the logs and complete the login step, allowing your container to authenticate with Bitfount.
 The process is the same as when running locally (e.g. the tutorials),